 - Policy (and supporting documentation)

-- All third-parties must be assessed for inherent risk the same way.
+- All third-parties must be assessed for the inherent risk in the same way.

-- All third-parties must be assessed for residual risk the same way.
+- All third-parties must be assessed for the residual risk in the same way.

 - Inherent and residual assessments must be objective.